-- 15.5.
-Without prejudice to Article 12, the time-limits for payments may be suspended by notifying the Coordinator that: - a) the amount indicated in its request of payments is not due, or; - b) proper supporting documents have not been supplied, or; - c) clarifications, modifications or additional information to the narrative or financial reports are needed, or; - d) there are doubts on the eligibility of expenditure and it is necessary to carry out additional checks, including on-the-spot checks to make sure that the expenditure is eligible, or; - e) it is necessary to verify whether presumed substantial errors, irregularities or fraud have occurred in the grant award procedure or the implementation of the Action, or; - f) it is necessary to verify whether the Beneficiary(ies) have breached any substantial obligations under this Contract, or; - g) the visibility obligations set out in Article 6 are not complied with.
+15.5.
+Without prejudice to Article 12, the time-limits for payments may be suspended by notifying the coordinator that:

+- a) the amount indicated in its request of payments is not due, or; - b) proper supporting documents have not been supplied, or; - c) clarifications, modifications or additional information to the narrative or financial reports are needed, or; - d) there are doubts on the eligibility of expenditure and it is necessary to carry out additional checks, including on-the-spot checks or an audit to make sure that the expenditure is eligible, or; - e) it is necessary to verify, including through an OLAF investigation, whether presumed breach of obligations, irregularities or fraud have occurred in the grant award procedure or the implementation of the action, or; - f) it is necessary to verify whether the beneficiary(ies) have breached any substantial obligations under this contract, or; - g) the visibility obligations set out in Article 6 are not complied with.

-The suspension of the time-limits for payments starts when the above notification is sent to the Coordinator.
+The suspension of the time-limits for payments starts when the above notification is sent to the coordinator.
 The time-limit starts running again on the date on which a correctly formulated request for payment is recorded.
-The Coordinator shall provide any requested information, clarification or document within 30 days of the request.
+The coordinator shall provide any requested information, clarification or document within 30 days of the request.

-If, notwithstanding the information, clarification or document provided by the Coordinator, the payment request is still inadmissible, or if the award procedure or the implementation of the grant proves to have been subject to substantial errors, irregularities, fraud, or breach of obligations, then the Contracting Authority may refuse to proceed further with payments and may, in the cases foreseen in Article 12, terminate accordingly this Contract.
+If, notwithstanding the information, clarification or document provided by the coordinator, the payment request is still inadmissible, or if the award procedure or the implementation of the grant proves to have been subject to irregularities, fraud, or breach of obligations, then the contracting may suspend payments, and in the cases foreseen in Article 12, terminate accordingly this contract.

-In addition, the Contracting Authority may also suspend payments as a precautionary measure without prior notice, prior to, or instead of, terminating this Contract as provided for in Article 12.
+In addition, the contracting authority may also suspend payments as a precautionary measure without prior notice, prior to, or instead of, terminating this contract as provided for in Article 12.